deepsealabs/underwater/README.md

 2. Commit your changes and push: `git commit -m "Add new filter" && git push origin feature/my-new-filter`.
 3. Open a pull request describing your changes.

-Please review our CONTRIBUTING.md and sign the Contributor License Agreement in `CLA.md`.

 ### License
 Underwater Core Engine is released under the `Apache License 2.0`.
 See LICENSE for details.
 Premium modules and hosted services are proprietary.